Whole Body Cryotherapy stimulates the body’s natural healing abilities through exposure to extreme cold.

 Whole body cryotherapy treatments are very different for the body.
-Three minutes of extreme and dry cold reaches only the outer skin layers and receptors – causing the brain to restrict blood flow to an internal cycle.
+Three minutes of extreme, dry cold reaches only the outer skin layers and receptors causing the brain to restrict blood flow to an internal cycle.
 Fifteen minutes of cold-water therapy initially causes the body to move blood to the extremities and results in a chilled lowering of the body’s core temperature.

 Whole body cryotherapy is very well tolerated.
 Your blood pressure can change +/- 10% during a treatment, but this effect reverses after the end of the procedure, as peripheral circulation returns to normal.

-In rare cases, there have been reported allergic reactions to extreme cold, claustrophobia, redness and skin burns (if exposed to low temperatures longer than recommended).
+In rare cases there has been reported allergic reactions to extreme cold, claustrophobia, redness, and skin burns (if exposed to low temperatures longer than recommended).